-Any foods and beverages marketed or promoted to students on the school campus during the school day will meet or exceed the USDA Smart Snacks in School nutrition standards [or, if stronger, "state nutrition standards"], such that only those foods that comply with or exceed those nutrition standards are permitted to be marketed or promoted to students.
+Any foods and beverages marketed or promoted to students on the school campus\ during the school day\ will meet or exceed the USDA Smart Snacks in School nutrition standards.

 Food and beverage marketing is defined as advertising and other promotions in schools.
-Food and beverage marketing often includes an oral, written, or graphic statements made for the purpose of promoting the sale of a food or beverage product made by the producer, manufacturer, seller or any other entity with a commercial interest in the product.15 This term includes, but is not limited to the following:
+Food and beverage marketing often includes an oral, written, or graphic statements made for the purpose of promoting the sale of a food or beverage product made by the producer, manufacturer, seller or any other entity with a commercial interest in the product.
+This term includes, but is not limited to the following:

-- Brand names, trademarks, logos or tags, except when placed on a physically present food or beverage product or its container. - Displays, such as on vending machine exteriors - Corporate brand, logo, name or trademark on school equipment, such as marquees, message boards, scoreboards or backboards (Note: immediate replacement of these items are not required; however, districts will replace or update scoreboards or other durable

-- equipment when existing contracts are up for renewal or to the extent that is in financially possible over time so that items are in compliance with the marketing policy.) - Corporate brand, logo, name or trademark on cups used for beverage dispensing, menu boards, coolers, trash cans and other food service equipment; as well as on posters, book covers, pupil assignment books or school supplies displayed, distributed, offered or sold by the District. - Advertisements in school publications or school mailings. - Free product samples, taste tests or coupons of a product, or free samples displaying advertising of a product.
+- Brand names, trademarks, logos or tags, except when placed on a physically present food or beverage product or its container. - Displays, such as on vending machine exteriors - Corporate brand, logo, name or trademark on school equipment, such as marquees, message boards, scoreboards or backboards (Note: immediate replacement of these items are not required; however, districts will replace or update scoreboards or other durable equipment when existing contracts are up for renewal or to the extent that is in financially possible over time so that items are in compliance with the marketing policy.) - Corporate brand, logo, name or trademark on cups used for beverage dispensing, menu boards, coolers, trash cans and other food service equipment; as well as on posters, book covers, pupil assignment books or school supplies displayed, distributed, offered or sold by the District. - Advertisements in school publications or school mailings. - Free product samples, taste tests or coupons of a product, or free samples displaying advertising of a product.